Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 The Boulder County Sheriff’s Office charges a $30.00 booking fee in addition to a $10 Bond fee for each individual bond.

-To place money on an inmates account: for bonding purposes, commissary purchases or to pay debts that may have occurred while in the jail go to:
+To place money on an inmates account: for bonding purposes, commissary purchases or to pay debts that may have occurred while in the jail.
+Add money to inmate account.

 For support you may contact customer support at 1-866-204-1603 or for Frequently Asked Questions